 Vivienne: Yeah, of course, you worry about the scarring.
 If it can be reduced, then that’s the service they offer, that’s awesome.

 Trish: Totally, totally.
 That’s all complementary included in the aftercare package.

 Trish: The aftercare is great.

 Vivienne: Yeah, no, that’s good.
 There’s another girl there who I heard speaks at the event named Tara and she’s extremely talented girl as well.
 I met another girl there, what’s her name?
 Sandra and oh, another one named Kay, and they do the fillers and things.
 They’ve got different people.
-I’m going to go back and have some fillers done, a bit of Botox and some maybe a bit of lip stuff.
+I’m going to go back and have some fillers done, a bit of Anti-wrinkle injections and some maybe a bit of lip stuff.

 Trish: You’ll be like a new woman.

 Vivienne: I will, it’s about time.

 Trish: Well, thanks, Vivienne, that’s been really, really helpful.

 Trish: It’s always nice to have a talk to someone who’s actually been through a bit of a journey that’s non-surgical and it’s going to make a difference in your life as well.

 Vivienne: No worries.
 Thank you for your time, Trish.